jaferrer/odoo-addons-2/stock_planning_improved/README.md

 Notes
 -----
 - This module interfaces with the other planning improved modules such as purchase and mrp.
-- This modules depends on stock_working_days module since no decent planning can be done without taking into account the working days.
+- This module depends on stock_working_days module since no decent planning can be done without taking into account the working days.